reykjalin/todui/README.md

 # Todui

+> **Note**
+>
+> I consider Todui to be mostly feature complete at this point.
+> Future development will be slow and mostly consist of minor quality-of-life improvements or fixing little annoyances and bugs that come up.

 A filesystem based TUI app for managing todo lists.
 The [`.todo` file specification](./SPECIFICATION.md) was created to fit this specific implementation.